Quintin Hogg, Baron Hailsham of St Marylebone: Lord Chancellorship as Baron Hailsham (1970–1974, 1979–1987)

 Hailsham announced his retirement after the end of the Heath government in 1974.
-He popularised the term 'elective dictatorship' in 1976, later writing a detailed exposition, The Dilemma of Democracy.
-However, after the tragic death of his second wife in a riding accident, he decided to return to active politics, first as a Shadow Minister without Portfolio in the Shadow Cabinets of Edward Heath and Margaret Thatcher, then again as Lord Chancellor from 1979 to 1987 under Margaret Thatcher.
+He popularised the term "elective dictatorship" in 1976, later writing a detailed exposition, The Dilemma of Democracy.
+However, after the tragic death of his second wife in a riding accident, he decided to return to active politics, as a Shadow Minister without Portfolio first in the Shadow Cabinet of Edward Heath and then in the Shadow Cabinet of Margaret Thatcher.

+Hailsham served again as Lord Chancellor from 1979 to 1987 under Margaret Thatcher.
+He vigorously opposed the Thatcher government's plans to reform the legal profession.
+He opposed the introduction of contingency fees, observing that the professions were "not like the grocer's shop at the corner of a street in a town like Grantham", (a reference to Margaret Thatcher's origins).
+He argued that the Courts and Legal Services Act 1990 disregarded "almost every principle of the methodology which law reform ought to attract" and was no less than an attempt to "nationalise the profession and part of the judiciary" (Hansard 5L, 514.151, 19 December 1989).

 Hailsham was widely considered as a traditionalist Lord Chancellor.
 He put great emphasis on the traditional roles of his post, sitting on the Appellate Committee of the House of Lords more frequently than any of his post-war predecessors.
-Appointment of deputies to preside over the Lords enabled him to give more time to judicial work, although he often sat on the woolsack himself.
+Appointment of deputies to preside over the Lords enabled him to give more time to judicial work, although he often sat on the Woolsack himself.
 He was protective of the English bar, opposing the appointment of solicitors to the High Court and the extension of their rights of audience.
 He was, however, responsible for implementing the far-reaching 1971 reform of the courts system, and championed law reform and the work of the Law Commission.

-Retirement
+Retirement and honours

-After his retirement, Hailsham vigorously opposed the Thatcher government's plans to reform the legal profession.
-He opposed the introduction of contingency fees, observing that the professions were "not like the grocer's shop at the corner of a street in a town like Grantham" - a reference to Margaret Thatcher's origins - (Hansard 5L, 505.1334, 7 April 1989) and arguing that the Courts and Legal Services Act (1990) disregarded "almost every principle of the methodology which law reform ought to attract" and was no less than an attempt to "nationalise the profession and part of the judiciary" (Hansard 5L, 514.151, 19 December 1989).

 Towards the end of his life Hailsham suffered from depression, which he managed somewhat by his lifelong love of classical literature.

-Hailsham remained an active if semi-detached member of the governing body of All Souls College almost until his death.
+Hailsham remained an active if semi-detached member of the governing body of All Souls College, Oxford almost until his death.

-Honours

-In addition to his peerages, he was appointed a Companion of Honour in 1974 and was made a Knight of the Garter in 1988.
+In addition to his peerages, he was appointed a Member of the Order of the Companions of Honour in 1974 and a Knight Companion of the Garter in 1988.